2024 applications are now open!

-Eligible RAY Fellow applicants will:
+Eligible RAY Fellow applicants:

-- Have not had a full-time job in conservation
+- Have not had a full-time job in conservation or clean energy.

 The RAY Fellowship stands with Deferred Action for Childhood Arrivals (DACA) recipients.
-We work to support and advocate for RAY applicants and Fellows, regardless of their country of origin, and we support permanent solutions and pathways to citizenship for like the Dream Act.
+We work to support and advocate for RAY applicants and Fellows, regardless of their country of origin, and we support permanent solutions and pathways to citizenship like the Dream Act.
 Learn more about DACA, the Dream Act, and what we stand for by reading this press release from the incredible folks over at Society for Advancement of Chicanos/Hispanics and Native Americans in Science (SACNAS): https://www.sacnas.org/2018/02/26/sacnas-stands-with-our-dreamers_daca/.

 Whether applying for a position through us or elsewhere, we encourage you to know your rights if you are a recipient of DACA.
 Please visit the National Immigration Law Center website for information on what you are and are not required to share with employers: https://www.nilc.org/issues/daca/about-daca-and-employment/.

 Our eligibility requirement is that applicants must have the ability to work in the United States and commit to the entire two-year fellowship.
 RAY Fellowship applicants are not required to be US citizens and we have had several non-citizens become RAY Fellows.
 Applicants must be able to work in the US, including completing an I-9 form to verify work eligibility.
 This could be through a visa (eg: OPT), DACA, permanent residency, or any other agreements allowing work authorization that will allow a RAY applicant to work in the US for a US-based organization.
 RAY Host Organizations will not, at this time, sponsor visas for international applicants.

 The RAY Fellowship Program will also be hosting two informational webinars on the following dates to introduce the program and answer any questions.
 Zoom links will be shared after registering for the event.